Shanghai Cooperation Organisation

-The Shanghai Cooperation Organization (SCO) is a Eurasian political, economic and international security organisation of ten member states.
+The Shanghai Cooperation Organisation (SCO) is a Eurasian political, economic and international security organisation of ten member states.
 It focuses on political, economic, security and counter-terrorism cooperation.

 It is the world's largest regional organisation in terms of geographic scope and population, covering at least 24% of the world's total area (65% of Eurasia) and 42% of the world population.
 As of 2024, its combined nominal GDP accounts for around 23%, while its GDP based on PPP comprises approximately 36% of the world's total.

 The SCO is the successor to the Shanghai Five, formed in 1996 between China, Kazakhstan, Kyrgyzstan, Russia, and Tajikistan.
 In June 2001, the leaders of these nations and Uzbekistan met in Shanghai to announce the SCO, a new organisation with deeper political and economic cooperation.
 In June 2017, it expanded to eight states, with India and Pakistan.
 Iran joined the group in July 2023, and Belarus in July 2024.
 Several countries are engaged as observers or dialogue partners.
-Its most recent meeting was held in September 2025 in Tianjin, China.
+Its most recent meeting was held in September 2026 in Bishkek, Kyrgyzstan.

 The SCO is governed by the Heads of State Council (HSC), its supreme decision-making body, which meets once a year.
 The organisation also contains the Regional Anti-Terrorist Structure (RATS).